TheNotary/game-sql-warden/challenges/06_group_by_or_die/01_lore.md

 *The dim hum of fluorescent crystals echoes through the cubical corridors.
-A ragged old man, beard like frayed ethernet cords, hobbles forward on a dull oak staff that sparks occasionally with outdated magic.
+A ragged old man, beard like frayed ethernet cords, hobbles forward over a weatherd oak staff that dimly sparks every so often.
 He squints at you, grinning with too many teeth and too much enthusiasm.*

 "Ahh!
 A fresh traveler, lost in this mystic-corporate maze of quarterly despair!
 Welcome, welcome, brave soul!" he cackles, tapping his staff against a cube-wall.
 The wall flickers with spreadsheets.